HephepTeam/HephepTeam.github.io/pages/tamanegi-nashi.md

 it's peers and ultimately find the source of the drought to end it.
 The character can run, jump, dash, walljump and fire water bullet.
 But the twist is that he's not supposed to kill or harm people, so firing water to ennemies is to make them change or disable them for a while (water for making a plant blossom and reveal a platform, or slow down ennemies by watering their eyes).
-The world was supposed to be divided in biome, with several level and a boss for each.
+The world was supposed to be divided in biome, with several levels and a boss for each.
 Nashi would acquire abilities along the way, we planned animated cutscenes, a tutorial, and alternative versions of each level to speedrun.

 On the art part, everything was hand-drawn and fully animated.